Turkish coup victims call General Evren to account

 But while many see the current coup plot trials as part of Turkey's democratisation, government critics argue they have been used to stifle dissent in Turkey.

-Gokhan Eren, now a 63-year-old working in the construction sector, believes the coup sprang from NATO anti-communist opeations.
+Gokhan Eren, now a 63-year-old working in the construction sector, believes the coup was part of NATO's anti-communist Gladio operations.
 Beyond personal justice for Erdal he is sceptical about the trial.

+"This trial is not being held to bring justice.
+This is part of the recent operation in Turkey to discipline soldiers within the NATO framework," he said.

 Erdogan's secularist opponents argue his ruling AK Party has a secret Islamist agenda.
 The government denies this, although critics point to a recent education reform which they say is boosting Islamic education.